hayde0264/CS-Degree/Git/howDoYouMakeRepositories.md

 	     use the *cd* command into your created project directory and enter "git init".

-*git init <directory>* - creates a git repository to a specified directory.
+Git init initializes a git repository with a specified directory.

 # References
 W3 Docs. (n.d) *Git init*. <https://www.w3docs.com/learn-git/git-add.html>